animal-tree/Suspicious-Synchronicities/Bad-Something.md

 The only interpretation remaining is that  “something” doesn’t want me to do the work.
 And since “something” hasn’t and won’t remediate the unjustified damages it did to me — except potentially by that work the moral and personal purpose of which “something” defeats — I’m left with only a unique proof that “something” is morally bad and that I am isolated from everyone else in having gone through these unprecedented physicist-confounding interventions by “something”, which is not a God, which is not a wisdom, which is not a power that deserves my faith or participation in whatever world that “something” rules.

-And though stubborn readers with short-duration memories might not follow why the standard belief in a good God would've been disproven under the knowledge and memory that I’ve observed/claimed, nor why a bad “something” would've been proven, my observation — including from humility from a skepticism of myself — is contradicted if otherwise.
+And though stubborn readers with short-duration memories might not follow why the standard belief in a good God would've been disproven under the knowledge and memory that I’ve observed/claimed, nor why a bad “something” would've been proven, my observation — including from humility from a skepticism of myself — is contradicted if otherwise[^1].

+[^1]: if this is where things ended, since at time of writing, I was planning suicide.